 Crackington Haven is a small, but popular location, which has outstanding views.
 Fossils have been found on both sides of this small cove, but unfortunately it has become over collected.
-Today, fossils can be difficult to find and those within the bedrock are SSSI protected.
+Today, fossils can be difficult to find and are protected.

 ♦ Take the A39 and follow it southwards to Wainhouse Corner.
 Here, you will find a minor road signposted to Crackington Haven.
 Follow this road, which will wind its way over steep hills until you reach the cove.